 Create your AdWords account

-Go to your MCM dashboard and create your new account.
+Go to your AdWords manager account (MCC) dashboard and create your new account.
+To do so:

 If your client has already an AdWords account, then he must grant access to your account.

 - Go to Tools and settings > Billing settings.

 - In the Payments profile section, select the Create payment profiles from the dropdown.

 - Make sure that you do not use a prepaid card.
 You can use only a debit or credit card.

 Add the client email so that he can get invoices

 - Click the tools icon in the upper right corner, then under “Billing,” select Billing settings.

 - In Email Preferences select All Payments email.